 Networking is an essential part of the job search process.
 Networking is simply building relationships and connecting with others to exchange information, advice, contacts, and support.
-In the job search process, face-to-face networking is the most effective.
-Career fairs, information sessions, professional society meetings and other on-campus events (such as department industrial advisory board meetings, research center program review meetings, etc.) provide good opportunities for face-to-face networking with employers.
+In the job search process, face-to-face networking is the most effective strategy.
+Career fairs, career fest, pizza with engineering professionals, information sessions, professional society meetings, and other on-campus events (such as department industrial advisory board meetings, research center program review meetings, etc.) provide good opportunities for face-to-face networking with employers.
+You can also network for potential job opportunities with family, friends, classmates, etc. You should be prepared to discuss your job search and qualifications as part of your introductory conversation during any networking opportunity that presents itself.
 Networking through social media, such as LinkedIn, is also important because face-to-face networking is not always possible.
 In both face-to-face and social media networking, the goal is to build positive relationships with recruiters and hiring managers so they will want to hire you.
 Even a little personal familiarity can provide a significant advantage over a resume-only candidate.

 Networking at Career Fairs

-Career fairs are large networking events.
-The College of Engineering organizes two career fairs each year – one in September and one in February.
-Several hundred employers participate in each of the career fairs and they attend specifically to network with ISU engineering students and alumni.
+The College of Engineering organizes several career fairs each year.
+Several hundred employers participate in each of the career fairs, and they attend specifically to network with ISU engineering students and alumni.
 All engineering students are encouraged to participate in these events to network with employers.
-Networking skills will improve with practice and it takes time to build relationships with employers, so these events should be attended even when not actively seeking a position.
+Networking skills will improve with practice and it takes time to build relationships with employers, so these events should be attended even when you are not actively seeking a position.

 Networking at Employer Information Sessions